omer-bar/DFK-Hero-Viewer/README.md

 the flipToggle property can be applied to the component to give the ability of flipping the card onClick see [example](https://github.com/EryX666/DFK-Hero-Viewer/edit/main/README.md#1-you-can-use-the-fliptoggle-property-to-give-the-card-the-ability-to-flip-on-user-click-instead-of-using-a-button--) for details.

-To get the hero object needed to rendered the card correctly there is a function included called fetchHero
+To get the hero object needed to render the card correctly there is a function included called fetchHero
 ```js
 import {fetchHero} from "dfk-hero-viewer";
 ```
-#### exapmles
+#### examples

-##### 1. you can use the flipToggle property to give the card the ability to flip on user click instead of using a button -
+##### 1. You can use the flipToggle property to give the card the ability to flip on user click instead of using a button -
 ```js
 ...return (
 	<HeroCard hero={hero} flipToggle />